leon-thomm/Ryven/docs/README.md

 Now comes the technical stuff.
 Programming new nodes is at the heart of all this.
 You need basic Python knowledge, but nothing advanced.

+> [!NOTE|label:Overview]
-> In Ryven, nodes are organized in *node packages* A node package consists of a package folder, the folder name is the package name, and a file `nodes.py` where you define your node classes.
-Ryven comes with its own packages folder, but if you installed it via `pip`, you should define another one somewhere on your file system, so your packages don't get lost when you update the ryven installation.
+> In Ryven, nodes are organized in *node packages*.
+A node package consists of a package folder (its name is the name of the package), and a file `nodes.py` where you define your node classes.
+Ryven comes with its own packages folder, but if you installed it via `pip`, you should define another one somewhere on your file system, so your packages don't get lost when you update the Ryven installation.
+For additional custom widgets you create a file `widgets.py` in the same dir which has a similar structure to `nodes.py`.
+In `nodes.py` you define subclasses of `Node`, set basic properties by editing static class attributes and add functionality mainly through using event methods from `Node`.
 You can find an example package in the Example section below.

+> [!NOTE]
+> There is no requirement to have only one level of `Node` class inheritance and file locality.
+When packages get larger it's usually better to define your own `NodeBase` class(es), decentralize your node definitions into multiple modules, and just import them in `nodes.py`.
+You will specify all the exact nodes that you want to expose in `export_nodes()`, see below.

 A node is defined by its Python class.
 You basically subclass the `Node` class from Ryven, specify pre-defined attributes and methods and enhance it the way you like.
 For example: